Are Your Clients Tech Savvy Enough?

 An incredibly powerful automation that captures my poorly formatted and often messy ramblings, creates something structured and actually useful, and goes the extra mile to apply tags that become super useful the more I use this.

-While @YongSooChung & @arvidkahl are throwing all that money around they may have missed something PRICELESS in this episode of First Class Founders – an automation that creates structure from disorganized thoughts.
+While @YongSooChung & @arv@arvidkahl throwing all that money around they may have missed something PRICELESS in this episode of First Class Founders – an automation that creates structure from disorganized thoughts.

 — Stephen O'Grady (@orishnal)